usnistgov/FD-Gen/README.md

 4. sample the parameter value data.

-Once the FD-Gen input file is executed, the program reads the FD-Gen code lines and performs basic code checking and parameter sampling. users can review the sampled parameter values in the **PARAMETER_FILE_FOLDER** located within the project folder.
+Once the FD-Gen input file is executed, the program reads the FD-Gen code lines and performs basic code checking and parameter sampling.
+Users can review the sampled parameter values in the **PARAMETER_FILE_FOLDER** located within the project folder.
 If the sampling aligns with the design, you can proceed with the program in the terminal.
 Otherwise, you'll need to return to the FD-Gen input file to modify the script guiding the parameter sampling.

 5. wrap the FDS input file.